facebook

 Dosages

-We take great care in measuring the exact number of stem cells needed for every individual case, which positively affects how mesenchymal stem cells work.
+We take great care in measuring the exact number of stem cells needed for every individual case to achieve more consistent results.

 For intravenous (IV) infusions in adults, we recommend a dose of 1 to 2 million cells for every kilogram of body weight.